bcooperstl/advent-of-code-2020/documentation/day20.md

 Reading left-to-right, the North border is `..##.#..#.`.
 Since this is clockwise for the front, this encodes as `0011010010=210`.
-Working counter-clockwize for the back, this encodes as `0100101100=300`.
+Working counter-clockwise for the back, this encodes as `0100101100=300`.

 Reading top-to-bottom, the East border is `...#.##..#`.
 Since this is clockwise for the front, this encodes as `0001011001=89`.
-Working counter-clockwize for the back, this encodes as `1001101000=616`.
+Working counter-clockwise for the back, this encodes as `1001101000=616`.

 Reading left-to-right, the South border is `..###..###`.
 However, this needs to be clocksize for the front, so it encodes as `1110011100=924`.